 WaterNSW has engaged a delivery partner to support the delivery of the strategic business case and select a preferred option for the construction of two borefield areas (i) Leonay-Emu Plains-Emu Heights, and (ii) Wallacia-Greendale.
-Water from these sites would be supplied to the Orchard Hills Water Treatment Plant (WTP).
+Water from these sites would be transferred through the Warragamba pipeline to Prospect.

 About the proposed project

-- This project is about supplying water to local users in Western Sydney and lower Blue Mountains during extreme drought by supplementing dam supplies with groundwater
+- This project is about supplying water during extreme drought by supplementing dam supplies with groundwater.

-- Extracting water from the Western Sydney Borefields would allow approximately 60 megalitres per day (ML/day) to be transferred into the Sydney supply network
+- Extracting water from the Western Sydney Borefields would allow an estimated 60 megalitres per day (ML/day) to be transferred into the Sydney supply network.

-- In non-drought times the aquifer would refill with natural rainfall and the infrastructure would stay in place but could be “mothballed” at minimal cost.
+- In non-drought times the aquifer would refill with natural rainfall and the infrastructure would stay in place but could be stood down at minimal cost.

 What happens next